Alipsa/matrix-json/README.md

 ## Exporting a Matrix to Json

-The simplest way is to just use the toJason method on th JsonExporter, e.g:
+The simplest way is to just use the toJson method on th JsonExporter, e.g:

 ```groovy
 import se.alipsa.groovy.matrix.Matrix